 Partnering with non-profit organizations and community involvement have always been a part of New Belgium.
 In 1995 when the philanthropy program was conceived, we began donating $1 for every barrel of beer sold to non-profit organizations in the communities where we sell our beers.
 This effort spurred the establishment of a philanthropy committee that, to this day, remains the backbone of the program.
-This inter-departmental group, open to all interested coworkers, researches, reviews and grants funding to many worthy organizations doing important work across our areas of distribution.
+This inter-departmental group, open to all interested coworkers, researches, reviews and allocates funds to worthy organizations doing important work across our areas of distribution.
 Since its inception, New Belgium Brewing has donated more than $6 million through our grant programs and in 2014 co-workers donated over 2500 hours of volunteer time to their community.
-See an example of our grant dollars at work -HERE
+See an example of our grant dollars at work -HERE.